-Exactly fourteen years ago, on April 18th, 2005, the very first six supersonic jet fighters from Sweden – JAS39 Gripen – arrived to Čáslav air force base, and therefore opening the Gripen era in the Czech Air Force.
+Exactly fourteen years ago, on April 18th, 2005, the very first six supersonic jet fighters from Sweden – JAS-39 Gripen – arrived to Čáslav air force base, therefore opening the Gripen era in the Czech Air Force.

 It became obvious, that the Czech Air Force need to replace MiG-21s with much modern aircraft, capable to cooperate within the NATO structures and able to perform the air policy duties.
 After the long negotiations and several agreements signed between Czech and Swedish governments in 2004, the Czech Air Force received 14 JAS-39 Gripen fighters (12 single-seat C version and 2 two-seat D version) through the long-term financial lease.

-The cost of the 10-year lease was approximately 20 billion crowns (850 million USD) for lease of the aircraft, support and service, with the additional 150 million crowns for the crew training in Sweden.
+The cost of the 10-year lease was approximately 20 billion CZK (850 million USD) for lease of the aircraft, support and service, with the additional 150 million CZK for the crew training in Sweden.
 After the 10-year term, Czech Republic could either buy out the Gripens or return them to Sweden.

 Certainly, the Czech Air Force wanted to extend the possibilities of the newly acquired jet fighter and the Gripens were subsequently modernized – the software was exchanged for MS18.7 version, together with additional upgraded systems, and the aircraft were re-armed to AIM-120 AMRAAM missiles.

-Starting with their first air policy mission – Baltic Air Policing in 2009 – the Czech Air Force actively participate in many foreign missions and exercises, additionally organizing the live-fly exercises in Czech Republic: Baltic and Icelandic Air Policing, Operation Unified Protector, Lion Effort, Sky Avenger and many more.
+Starting with their first air policy mission – Baltic Air Policing in 2009 – the Czech Air Force actively participate in many foreign missions and exercises, additionally organizing the live-fly trainings in the Czech Republic: Baltic and Icelandic Air Policing, Operation Unified Protector, Lion Effort, Sky Avenger and many more.